openequella/openequella.github.io/guides/FeaturesGuide2020.2/openEQUELLA-2020.2-FeaturesGuide.md

     specific attachments to any LMS course section.

-## Outstanding new Search UI features to be included in next release
+## Remaining Search UI features planned for next release

--   **Gallery views** - Image and video views
+-   **Gallery views** - Image and video views.

--   **Add to favourites** - for each search result.
-Can still Add to favourites from the Summary page
+-   **Add to favourites** - the ability to add an item to your favourites from the list of search results.
+Can still do this from the Summary page.

 -   **Add search to favourites**